AudioPixie/TPRTracker/README.md

 - Generate Item Layout: automatically generates an item layout based on your settings.
 - Autofill Required Dungeons: automatically sets your required dungeons in the item layout.
 - Autofill Starting Items: automatically marks your starting inventory items.
-- Remove Barren Checks: automatically marks excluded checks as completed and clears unrequired dungeons if "Unrequired Dungeons are Barren" is checked.
+- Remove Barren Checks: automatically marks excluded checks as completed.
+Clears unrequired dungeons/post dungeon checks if "Autofill Required Dungeons" is checked and unrequired dungeons are barren.
 This does not affect rupee count.
 - Reset Tracker on Import: Resets the tracker before importing.
 This does not include a settings reset.

 ### Saving and deleting your spoiler log